eedumas-maker/thoughts-garden/_pages/index.md

 My latest project is my podcast [[podcast|Anti-Inflammatory Rhetoric]].

-I'm playing with a Q&A format, so leave me a question below and I'll feature it on an episode! [[Q-and-A-format|Let's Grow Together 🌱]]
+I'm playing with a Q&A format, so leave me a question below and I'll feature it on an episode! [[Q-and-A-format|Why the new format? 🌱]]

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdGyC52gBN4zHfnEq80XttGGzbLF-evJRdSWLcKMk_-ZhLilw/viewform?embedded=true" width="640" height="660" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>